satur9nine/aosp-docker-build-env/README.md

     ./build.sh
     cd ..

 Building the images is a one time operation.
-To pick up changes in this project (for example, build aliases) re-build the docker image.
+To pick up changes in this project re-build the docker image.

 Ensure that you have the `CCACHE_DIR` host OS shell environment variable exported to a valid path somewhere on your host OS (usually your home directory).
 For example: